varun570/UMBC-DATA606-Capstone/docs/report.md

 # Model Training

 ## 1. Models for Predictive Analytics:
-We will use regression based and time series analysis and neural netwrok:
+We will use regression-based, time series analysis and neural networks:
   - Linear Regression
   - KNN
   - SVM Regressor